Stuart Forster conducts an interview Rich McCor, the Instagram star known as Paperboyo.

 I’ve got a Panasonic Lumix S1R, which is a really powerful camera, and a 24-105mm lens, which pretty much stays on it.
 I’ve also got a Canon wide-angle and an adaptor that I use.
 Because I travel, I like to keep my kit light.
 I also have a travel tripod and a notepad full of cut-outs.

-It gets a bit dorky here but there’s a lot of little challenges.
+It gets a bit dorky here but there are a lot of little challenges.
 One of them is shadows.
 If I was to take a photo of a building there’s so much darkness already in the background; if I hold up a black cut-out it won’t necessarily stand out.
 I’ve got to develop ideas or designs that work around any potential black background.
 That’s why you’ll see the sky as the background in lots of my photos.

-I’ve found that, if you’re patient, wind isn’t constant.
+I’ve found that, if you’re patient, the wind isn’t constant.
 There’s a moment where it won’t be blowing.
 I think photography, in general, teaches patience.

 I pre-make cut-outs before I go anywhere but always carry little craft scissors so if I ever need to tweak it on the spot it fits perfectly.
-Often I try and use a textured type of paper, so that any light that lands on it you can see the texture; so that you know that it is a paper cut out.
+Often I try and use a textured type of paper so that any light that lands on it you can see the texture; so that you know that it is a paper cut out.
 I try to get it so that you can see the shadows of my hands on the paper, just to prove it’s all real.

 What’s it like turning a hobby into a profession?

 What happens when you turn a hobby into a job, and how that changes the relationship, is an interesting area.
 It does change.
-I found something that I love then I would spend my evenings and weekends doing it, and no-one was paying me.
+I found something that I love then I would spend my evenings and weekends doing it, and no one was paying me.
 It was purely because I enjoyed it.
 I didn’t even have a big audience at the time.
 I wasn’t doing it for anyone; it was purely for me.
 Then in the space of a fairly short time, maybe two years, it had become a job — something I was paid for.

 I had an audience, so there was pressure.
 Instagrammers call it ‘feeding the beast’, as in having to post something at least every couple of days.